Why I Prefer Riding Solo: The Freedom of the Open Road

 Why I Prefer Riding Alone (And Why It Makes Me a Better Cyclist)

-Quick Take: I’ve ridden well over 150,000 miles, and while I enjoy a good group ride now and then, I’m a solo rider at heart.
-Riding alone gives me freedom, focus, and the kind of quiet challenge that keeps me coming back to the bike year after year.
+Quick Take: I’ve ridden well over 150,000 miles, and I still enjoy group rides now and then.
+But I’m a solo rider at heart.
+Riding alone gives me clearer thinking, steadier confidence, and the kind of quiet challenge that keeps me coming back to the bike year after year.

 Solo Riding = Real Freedom

-When it’s just me and my bike, I get to ride exactly how I want:
+When it’s just me and my bike, the ride becomes honest.
+I get to ride exactly how I want:

 - My pace: fast, slow, or somewhere in that “old guy grinding into a headwind” zone.